pharmaboxfydp/pharmabox/README.md

 12. Startup Server and Frontend with `npm run dev`
 13. View Frontend on `http://localhost:3000`

+> Tip: If you're computer does not run the above scripts, make sure you have changed the permissions on the file to make them executable e.g. `chmod u+x bash/migrate.dbs`

 You should also be able to view the populated data in the user's table in Postico2 or pgAdmin 4

 ## Development Practices